At Birkdale Primary School all our children will study the 2014 National Curriculum for both core and foundation subjects.

 The following Maths documents show which units are taught and in which school year and in which school term.
 For more information regarding the expectations for each year group please see the Maths page.

 For each foundation subject we have created an overview of what is taught from year one to year six (please see the attached documents below).
 For further information go to each subject page.

-Please read our Teaching and Learning policy for more information
+Please read our Curriculum policy for more information

 We regularly meet as a staff to share good practice with each other.
 We share examples of planning, work and assessment.
 Here are the staff in action...